Everest Base Camp

 How many people die annually?

-Walking to Everest base camp is moderately hard due to the long trekking duration.
+Walking to the Everest base camp is moderately hard due to the long trekking duration.
 It takes around two hours to reach Everest base camp from Gorekshep.
 We should walk through the moraines and rocky trail over Khumbu glacier to reach the base camp of Everest.
 Trekkers remain excited and enjoy the amazing beauty of snowcapped mountains from base camp.

 How to reach Everest base camp?